CristianGTrandafir/SetTheoryDSL/README.md

 Insert has 2 parameters.
 The first is an Identifier command for the object name.
 The second is the object itself (can be anything).
-Insert does not insert a duplicate object into the same scope.
+Insert returns a (String, Any) tuple of the parameters passed in, so calling it by itself is pointless.
+Call it in an Assign statement.

 Delete has 2 parameters.
 The first is an Identifier command for the set name you want to search in for the deletion.
 The second is an Identifier command with the object's name that you want to remove from the set.
-Delete will throw an error is the set name or object name do not exist.
+Delete will throw an error if the set name or object name do not exist.
+Since the addition of Scope, it is also possible to delete sets and scopes with Delete, not just set items.
+Delete(Identifier("scopeName"), Identifier("setOrScope")) will delete the "setOrScope" from the program.

 Check has 2 parameters.
 The first is an Identifier command for the set name you want to check.